tanjoewel/TMS/README.md

 ### Entry point

 The entry point to this project is defined in [index.html](./index.html), under the `<script>` tag in the `<body>` section.

+### Todos

+- Task management button route to task manager (super quick) (done)
+- 404 page (done)
+- Logging out user if jwt token is invalid
+  - First need to set up global login state (use React Context).
+  - If we are implementing with a global axios interceptor, we need to make it so that 403 is only thrown in a few specific cases:
+    - JWT token is invalid (does not check out (see the point on double checking decoded jwt token))
+    - User tries to access something they do not have permission for (see point right below)
+- Access management -> so non-admin user should not be able to access users page by typing '/users'
+- Double checking the decoded jwt token with the database (username) and the request (ip and browser type) (done)
+- I don't think I need AuthError, so if don't need can just remove at this stage.
+- Password field should hide the input
+- Disabled users (what is the behaviour?)
+- If got time
+  - Change text of account status button to be enabled/disabled instead of "STATUS"
+  - Finish up create user
+    - Need a way to store the fields that the user entered, the groups list and the account status (use Immer?)
+    - Need the group list to be interactive
+    - Fix the API body on both frontend and backend
+  - Username display on top right in header
+  - Profile button
+- If super got time
+  - Update user